EU border agency Frontex director ‘aware of illegal refugee pushbacks’

 Further investigation by Der Spiegel on its initial report on Frontex knowing about refugee “pushbacks” show agency director was aware of at least one violation.

-In the agency's "Serious Incident Report", Frontext officials have recorded these violations themselves, German Der Spiegel news website reported.
+In a "Serious Incident Report", Frontex officials have recorded incidents violating fundamental rights, incidents that implicate their own border officials, German Der Spiegel news website reported.

-The website said around 30 refugees were dragged from Greece into Turkish waters by Greek border guards on the night of April 18-19 while the agency observed it all.

 A video from a June incident allegedly showed a Frontex boat blocking a refugee boat.